C-130 Goes Inverted At Farnborough

 Key Takeaways:

-• A Lockheed Martin LM-100J, the civilian version of the C-130, performed an unprecedented full loop at the Farnborough Airshow.
+• The Lockheed Martin LM-100J, a civilian variant of the C-130, performed an unprecedented and dramatic full loop at the Farnborough Airshow.

-• The LM-100J shares its robust airframe, powerful Rolls-Royce turboprop engines, and six-blade props with the military C-130, and sells for about $60 million.
+• The LM-100J shares its robust airframe, powerful Rolls-Royce AE 2100 D3 turboprop engines, and six-blade Dowty R391 props with the military C-130, selling for approximately $60 million.

 See a mistake?
 Contact us.